How does a meal plan work?

-	No. Meal plan funds are only redeemable at the on-campus UD Dining locations and cannot be used on Main Street or at any other off-campus restaurants.
+Can I use my meal plan off campus or on Main Street?No, University of Delaware meal plans are only redeemable at on-campus dining locations and cannot be used at eateries on Main Street or at any other off-campus restaurants.

-	Can I view menus before entering the residential Dining Locations?
+Can I view menus before entering the residential dining locations?

-	Yes.
-Daily menus for every residential dining location and can be viewed by selecting “Locations & Menus” tab on our CampusDish homepage.
+Yes!
+Daily menus for each residential dining location and can be viewed by visiting Locations & Menus.

 If I have a dietary restriction or food allergy, how can I check to make sure the food I'm eating is safe?